postgrespro/mamonsu/documentation/configuration_file.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: /var/log/mamonsu

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Permissions: mamonsu:mamonsu rwxrwx

 **max_size_mb**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The maximum size of a log file, in MB.
-When the specified size is reached, it is renamed to localhost.log.archive, and an empty localhost.log file is created.
+When the specified size is reached, it is renamed to [zabbix.client].log.archive, and an empty [zabbix.client].log file is created.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: 1024

 <p>&nbsp;</p>

 **[log]**
-The [log] section specifies logging settings for Mamonsu and can contain the following parameters:
+The [log] section specifies logging settings for _mamonsu_ and can contain the following parameters:

 **file**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Specifies the log filename, which can be preceded by the full path.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Permissions: mamonsu:mamonsu rw-r--

 **level**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Specifies the debug level.
 This option can take DEBUG, ERROR, or INFO values.